Clark Kent (Superman & Lois): Characterization

-Hoechlin was cast as Superman on the CW show Supergirl in 2016 and was "the only choice" according to Greg Berlanti.
+Hoechlin was cast as Superman on the CW series Supergirl in 2016 and was "the only choice" according to Greg Berlanti.
 Describing the casting as "surreal", Hoechlin said he hoped to successfully embody the optimism of the character and maintain the idea of Superman as a symbol of hope.
 Hoechlin, at first, didn't want to take the role, because of the weight it had.
-When asked about the character in his show, Superman & Lois, he said “It’s really not a show about Superman, it’s about a husband and a wife who are parents and the husband happens to be Superman.” and added "I’ve intentionally stayed away [from Superman since getting the role].
+When asked about the character in his show, Superman & Lois, he said "It’s really not a show about Superman, it’s about a husband and a wife who are parents and the husband happens to be Superman."
+He added "I’ve intentionally stayed away [from Superman since getting the role].
 I’ve found it more beneficial to have an impulse and trust it without the hesitation of, ‘Oh, so-and-so already did that.’
 It makes it easier to just go do my thing without overthinking it."
 Hoechlin, when asked about having to play multiple characters in Superman & Lois, said that "it was tough, but he could handle it", after having previously portrayed alternate versions of Superman in the Arrowverse.

 Suit design

-Superman's bodysuit in Supergirl is a classic design, inspired mainly by the Man of Steel one, and has many elements in common with Melissa Benoist's Supergirl's costume.
+Superman's bodysuit in Supergirl is a classic design, inspired mainly by the Man of Steel one.
+It has many elements in common with Melissa Benoist's Supergirl's costume.
 After Superman & Lois was greenlit, a new suit was created.
-Hoechlin, commenting on the new suit, said: "It represents everything that Superman stands for and has stood for, for almost a century now."
+Hoechlin, commented on the new suit, "It represents everything that Superman stands for and has stood for, for almost a century now."
 Hoechlin commented that the new suit represents everyone who see something in the symbol of it.
 The costume was designed by Laura Jean Shannon, who also worked for other DC shows, such as Titans and Black Lightning, and who made many changes to the traditional look.
 According to popular website Den of Geek, "[The] new suit fixes all of those problems, with dynamic lines that help showcase the actor’s physique, cleaning up some flourishes, and generally bringing it all together with a more classic look for the character.
 But it's not TOO classic, as there’s still a few elements that are uniquely modern, and should look really great in action."

 In earlier Arrowverse appearances, Hoechlin wore other suits, like a black one paying homage to the Reign of the Supermen comic book storyline, and a suit similar to the first one Superman wore in Max Fleischer's Action Comics #1.